 Reaching Singapore was a heavenly relief.
 I was bored out of my youthful impatient mind even though it was a typical pleasure cruise ship.
 Why?
 Perhaps ensuring the greatest pleasure for most folks means reducing the chances of true adventure for the few.
 I was chomping on the bit for adventure.

-Arriving in Singapore, I got a room at a cheap hotel and went out that night to see the town with folks I’d met on the ship.
+I arrived in Singapore, got a room at a cheap hotel, and went out that night to see the town with folks I’d met on the ship.
 It was great… until I wanted to sleep.
 I had no idea where the hotel was, and I don’t recall how I found it — dumb luck I imagine.
 That taught me never to be lax again about knowing where I was!
-I soon found out that many folks don’t know exactly where they were.
-Therefore, whenever I needed directions, I’d always ask enough people to land on a majority opinion, which I’d then follow.
+I soon found out that many folks don’t know exactly where they are.
+Therefore, whenever I needed directions, I’d always ask enough people to land on a majority opinion, which I’d then follow

 When I left Singapore for Malaya and mainland Asia, I remember thinking, “Where the hell is the jungle?”
 Malaya’s beautiful paved roads and hitchhiking Mercedes-Benz cars were not at all what I expected.
 That may have been the first time I realized how imagination and reality can easily be worlds apart.

 At one point, hitchhiking my way up the western coast of Malaya, a Chinese man in a big Mercedes stopped.
+We talked and the conversation went to religion.
 He told me he, like many Chinese folks, often follow multiple religions.
-For him it was Buddhism, Confucius, Taoism, and Christianity, as I recall.
-I believe he said it was just a good business strategy.
+For him it was Buddhism, Confucius, Taoism, and Christianity!
+He said it was just a good business strategy.
 I thought how different his way was from the Western norm; I liked it.

-I cut the legs off my Levis while staying at a Sikh temple in Kota Bharu on the east coast of Malaya.
-One of the tenets of Sikhism is ‘share what you have’.
+By the way, one of the tenets of Sikhism is ‘share what you have’.
 This meant that a traveler would be welcome to stay at any Sikh temple and receive as many bowls of dal with chapati as their stomach could hold.
-Alas, Western travelers, taking advantage of Sikh generosity and generally acting boorish, ruined this for everyone eventually.
+Alas, some Western travelers, taking advantage of Sikh generosity and generally acting boorish, eventually ruined this for everyone else.

 I remember looking down at a river flowing through that jungle scene and thinking what fun it would be to float down in a rubber raft.
 Now all I needed to do was find another soul with a similar idea of fun.
 That was not to be.
 However, later on, up in the jungles of Laos… but that’s a tale for another day.